Hilversum: History

 In 1948, NSF was taken over by Philips.
 However, Dutch radio broadcasting organizations (followed by television broadcasters during the 1950s) centralised their operations in Hilversum, providing a source of continuing economic growth.
 The concentration of broadcasters in Hilversum has given it its enduring status as the media city for the Netherlands.

-In 1964, the population reached a record high – over 103,000 people called Hilversum home.
-However, the textile industry had started its decline; only one factory, Veneta, managed to continue into the 1960s, when it also had to close its doors.
+In 1964, the population reached a record high of over 103,000.
+However, the textile industry had started its decline; only one factory, Veneta, managed to continue into the 1960s, when it also had to close.
 Another major industry, the chemical factory IFF, also closed by the end of the 1960s.

-After the 1960s, the population gradually declined, until stabilising at around 85,000.
-Several factors other than the slump in manufacturing have featured in this decline: one is the fact that the average family nowadays consists of fewer people, so fewer people live in each house; second, the town is virtually unable to expand because all the surrounding lands were sold by city architect W.M.
-Dudok to the Goois Natuurreservaat (nl).
-The third reason for this decline of the population was because the property values were increasing rapidly in that moment of time, and many people were forced to move to less expensive areas in the Netherlands.
+After the 1960s, the population gradually declined, until stabilising at around 86,000 in 2006 and rising to 90,000 in 2018.
+Several factors other than the slump in manufacturing contributed to this decline: one is the reduction in average family size, with fewer people living in each house; second, the town is virtually unable to expand because much surrounding land was sold by city architect W.M.
+Dudok to the Goois Natuurreservaat (nl); third, the rapid increase in property values forced many people to move to less expensive areas in the Netherlands.

-Some sources blame connections in the television world for attracting crime to Hilversum; the town has had to cope with mounting drug-related issues in a community with higher than average unemployment and ongoing housing shortage.